giovannivignocchi/Sequential-Minimal-Optimization-for-SVM/README.md

 JOACHIMS with working set size equal 6

-During the grid search, I noted the presence of several combinatin of parameters (_C_ and _sigma_) that severely slow down the convergence of the Joachims' implementation.
+During the grid search, I detected the presence of some parameter combinations (_C_ and _sigma_) that severely slow down the Joachims' implementations, to such an extent that they did not even reach convergence.

-As a consequence I repeat the training for such combination of parameter, using a different seed to shuffle the dataset.
+To further analyze the reason behind such a behaivour, I repeated the training phase using a different seed to shuffle the dataset.
+What I noticed, was that the way in which the data were shuffled could have a strong impact on the speed of convergence for the Joachims implementation.
+On the other hand, the Fan Chen and Lin implementation does not suffer of the same issue.

+The following graphs show how for a lot of parameters combinations was possible to identify a _seed_ (use to shuffle the data), that causes the Joachims' implementation to not converge.

 ## Bibliography